 Quantifying the temporal and spatial variability is critical where rainfall is a large portion of the water supply.
-Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY2013 rainfall totals from these gauges.
-The WY2013 total rainfall ranged from 5.91 inches (Nipomo East #728) to 8.37 inches (Mehlschau #38).
+Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY2014 rainfall totals from these gauges.
+The WY2014 total rainfall ranged from 2.98 inches (Oceano #795) to 7.14 inches (Mehlschau #38).

 Climatic trends and interannual variability also impact the water supply to the NMMA.
-The cumulative departure from the mean was prepared for two rain gauge stations Mehlschau #38 and Nipomo CDF #151.1 over the period from WY 1975 to WY 2013 (Figure 3-5).
+The cumulative departure from the mean was prepared for two rain gauge stations, Mehlschau #38 and Nipomo CDF #151.1, over the period from WY 1975 to WY 2014 (Figure 3-5).
 Periods of wetter than average and drier than average conditions are coincident at both gauges.
 The most pronounced dry period occurred from 1983 to 1994, followed by a wetter than average period from 1994 to 1998.
 From 1998 to present, there have been several years of alternating wet and dry conditions.
-WY 2013 has been the driest year since WY 2007, with the last two years both well below normal.
+WY 2014 has been the driest year since WY 1975, with the last three years well below normal.